 2. Hormonal breakouts: To treat hormonal breakouts, start by using a non-comedogenic (non-pore-clogging) moisturizer to help keep your skin from producing too much oil.
-You can also try using products that contain ingredients like retinoids (vitamin A derivatives), which help decrease oil production in the skin, but it's more effective to treat it from the inside out with an anti-acne supplement.
+You can also try using products that contain ingredients like retinoids (vitamin A derivatives), which help decrease oil production in the skin.

 3. Whiteheads: To treat whiteheads, start by exfoliating your skin twice a week to clear away dead cells that are clogging pores and causing breakouts.
 You should also use products containing tea tree oil to help clear away bacteria and dirt.